-A system administrator has been tasked with writing a shell script that reads a list of usernames from a text file named 'users.txt' and then checks whether each user exists on the system.
-The admin decides to use a loop along with a built-in command to verify this.
-Which command should be used within the loop to check the presence of a user account in the system environment?
+A system administrator is writing a shell script that reads usernames from a file named users.txt and needs to verify whether each account exists on the local system.
+Which command is the most suitable to place inside the loop to test if a specified user account is present?

 Ask Bash